Get a copy of a VCAT decision

 A VCAT member presiding over a hearing may give a decision at the conclusion of a hearing, or reserve their decision and provide it to parties at a later date.

-If a decision is reserved, we will usually give it to the parties within six to eight weeks from the last day of the hearing or from when final submissions are due, whichever is the later date.
+If a decision is reserved, we will usually give it to the parties within 6 to 8 weeks from the last day of the hearing or from when final submissions are due, whichever is the later date.

 There are several ways media can get a copy after the parties get their decision:

-- If the case has attracted high levels of media or public interest, we may publish the decision, usually two hours after its release to parties.
-Find these decisions in our high profile decisions.
+2. If the case has attracted high levels of media or public interest, we may publish the decision in our high profile decisions.

-- If a decision is listed ‘for collection’ on our hearings list, our Strategic Communications team can provide a copy of the decision two hours after a formal decision hand-down for a fee of $79.50.
-This is the fee for corporate or standard fee payers, that is, if you do not have a Commonwealth Health Care Card.
-You will need to complete and submit the Media request form.
+3. If a decision is listed ‘for collection’ on our hearings list, we can provide a copy of the decision two hours after a formal decision hand-down for a fee.
 We contact you to take payment.
+You will need to complete and submit the File and document access request form.

-- If the decision has not been listed ‘for collection’, but is sent to parties by email or post, the Strategic Communications team can let you know when it will be available.
+4. If the decision has not been listed ‘for collection’, but is sent to parties by email or post, the Media team can let you know when it will be available.

 Suppression orders and other restrictions on publication